gaara4896/gaara4896.github.io/_posts/2018-07-07-book-1984-social-construct.md

 It's been few weeks, perhaps months since I finish reading this book.
 It is one of the most facinating book that I had ever came across.
 I wanted to write an analysis about this book for quite some time, but had been occupied with a lot of things.
 Finally, I get to take a breath from all those things and decided to write this review.

 1984 is one of the best selling classic fiction written by George Orwell, first published in 1949.
 In the novel, George Orwell discuss about a lot of facinating idea that would jusut blow off our mind, thinking that why we never thought of it before.
-We will be discussing all about these idea.

 Before I start writing this blog, I had lay out a list of idea that I want to discuss.
 However, after I start writing about social hierarchy, I just can't stop and it end up as a stand alone blog.
 There is little to no spoiler in this blog, so do enjoy it even if you had yet read the book!